-April 17, 2018
+April 24, 2019

-The university continues to use the parameters provided in the "Consolidated Salary Authorization for Faculty Positions in Institutions of Higher Education" document from the Secretary of Education to develop the annual Faculty Compensation Plan.
+As the university develops the annual Faculty Compensation Plan, it continues to use the parameters provided in the "Consolidated Salary Authorization for Faculty Positions in Institutions of Higher Education" document issued by the Secretary of Education several years ago.
 This document defines the qualification criteria for teaching and research faculty and administrative and professional faculty, provides guidance on the authorized salary average for full-time teaching and research faculty positions, and requires board approval.

-In accordance with the most recent Consolidated Salary Authorization, the 2018-19 Faculty Compensation Plan provides information about (1) the 2018-19 pay structure, (2) the promotion and tenure process, (3) the annual evaluation and salary adjustment process for teaching and research faculty and administrative and professional faculty, and (4) salary adjustments within the evaluation period.
+In accordance with the most recent Consolidated Salary Authorization, the 2019-20 Faculty Compensation Plan provides information about (1) the 2019-20 pay structure, (2) the promotion and tenure process, (3) the annual evaluation and salary adjustment process for teaching and research faculty and administrative and professional faculty, and (4) salary adjustments within the evaluation period.